Bou7mara/Clifford-A-Shaffer.-Data-Structures-and-Algorithm-Analysis/README.md

 - **Exercises** → typeset as clean, structured **LaTeX PDFs**, with proofs written carefully and code fragments formatted properly
 - **Projects** → implemented as **compilable, well-documented C++ executables**, organized with CMake and tested

-The goal is not just to have answers — it's to have *good* answers.
-Ones that actually explain the reasoning.

 ## 📖 Progress